0ranki/ThrottleQuadrant/README.md

   Arduino IDE

   Arduino Joystick library: https://github.com/MHeironimus/ArduinoJoystickLibrary/tree/version-1.0
-    This sketch uses the Joystick3.h -library
+    This sketch uses the Joystick.h -library
-    Download ZIP and place Joystick3 folder to your Documents/Arduino/libraries directory
+    Download ZIP and place Joystick folder to your Documents/Arduino/libraries directory

 Wiring:
   For each slider, connect the